gooddata/gooddata-ui-sdk/docs/content/en/latest/learn/embed_dashboards/web_components/_index.md

 Starting from version 2.2.0, GoodData.CN includes a Web Components library that you can import into your application to embed dashboards or individual insights.
 The library is also hosted at GoodData Cloud.

-> Currently, we do not provide the WebComponents library for GoodData Platform.

 The Web Components library is a thin wrapper around the [InsightView](../../visualize_data/insightview/) and [Dashboard](../../../references/dashboard_component/) components.
 While keeping the embedding easy, it allows a high level of integration with the host application.

 In the simplest form, the integration could look something like this: